berzeQ/myEcommerceSite/README.md

 ## Roadmap

-Our development team is committed to enhancing and expanding [Your eCommerce Site Name] to provide an even better experience for our users.
+Our development team is committed to enhancing and expanding [FreeStyle Apparel]to provide an even better experience for our users.
 Here's a step-by-step roadmap with tasks suitable for a beginner programmer:

 ### Step 1: Initial Setup